-I returned to the United States, moved to Washington state, worked as a reporter for the Skagit Valley Herald and The Olympian, had a brief stint in the Office of Communications at Western Washington University, and now work as an information officer at the Northwest Indian Fisheries Commission, where I write and edit and take pictures to my heart’s delight.
+Since 2003, I have lived in Washington state.
+I have been a reporter for the Skagit Valley Herald and The Olympian, had a brief stint in the Office of Communications at Western Washington University, and now work as an information officer at the Northwest Indian Fisheries Commission and serve on the board of STAAR Ovarian Cancer Foundation as Vice Chair–Marketing & Communications.

 My blog posts do not represent the opinions of any of my employers past or present.